 We make no distinction between ‘hand drawing’ and computer rendering skills.
-Both are of equal value and anyway, so many architectural depictions layer several techniques to produce the final image.
-All are welcome.
+Both are of equal value and all are welcome.

 We DO distinguish between practitioners and students however, as the conditions under which you work are very different.